 Here is what we did wrong before and while working on the blog

 - We started the website while traveling.
-It was too time consuming to explore different countries while working on something we had no prior knowledge with.
+It was too time consuming to explore different countries while working on something we had no prior knowledge of.

 - We didn’t have any kind of routine or goals.
 Some days we would work and other days just forget about the site.